-A Valentine’s Dinner for Two Inspired by the Greek God of Love
+A Valentine’s Dinner for Two Inspired by the Greek God of Desire

 How to plan a romantic dinner at home inspired by the Greek god of sexual desire

-Eros is, after all, the Greek god of love.
-But he is also the god of sexual desire.
-He was worshiped as a fertility god and believed to be a contemporary of the primeval Chaos, which makes Eros one of the oldest gods.
+Eros was worshiped as a fertility god and believed to be a contemporary of the primeval Chaos, which makes Eros one of the oldest gods.
 And so to me, nothing makes more sense than to create a romantic dinner at home from a menu of Greek recipes.

 Eros, like Cupid of Roman mythology, is depicted as a young winged boy, with his bow and arrows poised to shoot into the heart of gods or mortals, rousing them to desire.
 Eros’ arrows were said to come in two types: golden with dove feathers that aroused love, or leaden arrows which had owl feathers that caused indifference.
 That’s why I call this dinner my Greek Golden Arrow menu.